godotengine/godot-docs/classes/class_resourceinteractiveloader.rst

 - :ref:`int<class_int>`  **poll**  **(** **)**

 Poll the load.
 If OK is returned, this means poll will have to be called again.
-If ERR_EOF is returned, them the load has finished and the resource can be obtained by calling :ref:`get_resource<class_get_resource>`.
+If ERR_EOF is returned, them the load has finished and the resource can be obtained by calling :ref:`get_resource<class_ResourceInteractiveLoader_get_resource>`.

 .. _class_ResourceInteractiveLoader_wait: